-- None of the unit-linked products offered have any life assurance benefits attached to them and therefore there is no mortality or morbidity risk on this business. - FIL Life's legacy annuity book is fully reinsured with Hannover Rück SE which mitigates the mortality risk.
-The risk of default by Hannover Rück SE is considered under counterparty risk. - A small amount of £34,889 (before diversification benefit) has been included within the SCR life risk for longevity.

-Persistency and expense risk are mitigated by the IASA with FPM.
+- FIL Life's unit-linked portfolio primarily consists of group pension schemes, where the terms and conditions typically permit FIL Life to unilaterally terminate the business at short notice, typically within a few months.
+As FIL Life's income and expenses depend on the future funds under management FIL Life has some exposure to lapse risk.
+The SCR life risk for lapses of £1.543m (before diversification benefit) arises via the mass lapse component. - None of the unit-linked products offered have any life assurance benefits attached to them and therefore there is no mortality or morbidity risk on this business. - FIL Life's legacy annuity book is fully reinsured with Hannover Rück SE which mitigates the mortality risk.
+The risk of default by Hannover Rück SE is considered under counterparty risk. - A small amount of £24,471 (before diversification benefit) has been included within the SCR life risk for longevity risk. - Expense risk is largely eliminated by the terms of the IASA with FPM.